kanekop/another-hour-gen2-Claude/README.md

 * **Moment.js** and **Moment Timezone** are used for robust date, time, and timezone manipulations.
 * SVG (Scalable Vector Graphics) is used for rendering all analog clock faces and hands.
 * Client-side logic handles time calculations, clock updates, and dynamic DOM manipulations.
+* **Timezone Management**:
+    * `public/js/timezone-manager.js`: Contains logic for selecting appropriate timezones for display, guessing the user's local timezone, and mapping IANA timezone names to city names.
+    * `public/js/city-timezones.js`: Provides a curated list of representative cities for various UTC offsets, used by the `timezone-manager.js` to populate timezone selectors and display city names on the World Clock.
+This list helps ensure relevant and user-friendly city names are shown.

 ### Backend

 * Node.js with the Express.js framework.
 * Serves static frontend files.
-* Provides API endpoints for settings and potentially for time tools if server-side logic were needed.
+* Provides API endpoints:
+    * `/api/settings`: (GET) Retrieves current application settings from `settings.json`.
+(POST) Updates `settings.json` (requires admin authentication via `ADMIN_KEY` header).
+These settings include selected timezones for the main clock and display preferences for AH/Actual time.
+    * `/api/stopwatch/elapsed`: (GET) Calculates elapsed AH time for the stopwatch.
+    * `/api/timer/remaining`: (GET) Calculates remaining AH time for the timer.
-* Uses `express-session` for session management (primarily for admin panel access).
+* Uses `express-session` for session management (primarily for admin panel access, though current auth is via `ADMIN_KEY` header for settings POST).
+* The `settings.json` file stores user-configurable settings managed via the Admin Panel.

 ### Theme